programmer838/WebServer/README.md

 - Comprehensive documentation including server design, key features, explanation behind implementation choices, potential bottlenecks, and clear instructions for setup, use and troubleshooting.

 - Rigorous testing and performance analysis reports, detailing the server's behaviour under different loads, error conditions, and comparison with a single-threaded server.
 These reports should include measures of response time, throughput, and resource usage, among other metrics.

+# Thread pool notes

+- Avoid Allocation and Deallocation of objects, this can be quite costly
+- Use fixed size objects instead of dynamic ones, this avoids memory allocation and resizing overhead
+- Reuse memory, create memory pool so memory can be reused and recycled